BigOokie/skycoin-slides/skycoin-slides/consumer/skycoin.skywire.md

 ### Security

+Note:
-Note: Today, internet users have no say in how ISPs operate.
+Today internet users have no say in how ISPs operate.
 Skywire gives this decision making power back to the community in the form of a web-of-trust system.
 The consensus model allows nodes to be cut off if deemed malicious, or strengthened if considered trustworthy through collective community agreement.
 By making sure everyone has their say, Skywire becomes immune to exploitation, manipulation, and  attack, and safer for all.

 ---
 <!-- .slide: data-background="../../img/ecosystem.svg" data-background-size="30%" data-background-position="10% 50%" -->